 Taking time to help the planet is always a noble cause.
 There’s always something we can do to be green.

-First, try to cut back on waste, especially food waste.
+First, try to cut back on waste, specifically food waste.
 Go through your cabinets, pantry and fridge to take inventory of what you have.
 Then, be sure to use it – meal planning makes this easier.
 Perishables should be used first: Vegetables can go into soups or stews that can be frozen, while ripe fruit can be used for baking (like in banana bread, muffins and hand pies).
+Donate any unexpired food you don’t see yourself using.

 Finally, you can be greener by planting something.
 Start a garden outside, add more greenery to your outdoor space or start growing herbs inside.
 Growing your own ingredients will not only give you something to do, it could also lead to fewer trips to the grocery store.